USB notes

 - iSmart (from RavPower)

-- introduced later (well after many not-so-standards, mentioned above)
+- introduced later (since 2007?), at least after many not-so-standards mentioned above were introduced

-- no specific logo, either labeled or you have to know(verify)
+- BC seems to have no specific logo, so it either has a longer label, or you have to know(verify)

 Power and charging with USB-C